reviveMC74/reviveMC74/README.md

 In the 'backupBoot' objective of reviving the MC74, the contents of the stock /boot partition is uploaded to the host, and extracted.
 It is then modified and reassembled.
-This data is left on the host computer for advanced users to look and and modify.
+This data is left on the host computer for advanced users to look at and and modify.
 After modification the user can repeat the reviveMC74.py 'fixBootPartition' objective to install those modifications to the MC74.